sharmaji6880/LeetCode/Medium/Maximum Width Ramp.md

 **Improvized Brute Force:**

-    // In this code, in the second iteration, we begin from
+    // In this approach, in the inner loop , we begin from
     // the last index so that we don't have to check on those extra
     // indices since we are only looking for the max width
     // and it makes sense to start from the rightmost position